Princess Changping

 Zhu Meichuo (2 May 1630 – 26 September 1647), known by her title Princess Changping, was a Chinese princess of the Ming dynasty.
-She was one of the children of the Chongzhen Emperor and Empress Zhou.
+She was the daughter of the Chongzhen Emperor and Consort Shun, of the Wang clan but was raised by Empress Zhou after her mother died.

 Biography

-Changping was born to the Chongzhen Emperor and Empress Zhou.
-Changping had 2 sisters: Princess Kunyi, Princess Zhaoren and 6 brothers: Prince Daoliang, Zhu Cican, Zhu Cizhao, Zhu Cilang, Zhu Cihuan, Zhu Cijiong.
+Changping was born to the Chongzhen Emperor and Consort Shun, of the Wang clan.Changping had 2 sisters: Princess Kunyi, Princess Zhaoren and 6 brothers: Prince Daoliang, Zhu Cican, Zhu Cizhao, Zhu Cilang, Zhu Cihuan, Zhu Cijiong.

 She was known for her ingenuity.

 At the age of 16, her father arranged for her marriage to Zhou Xian (周顯; a.k.a.
 Zhou Shixian 周世顯), a military officer.
 However, their wedding was cancelled as Li Zicheng and his rebel army was entering the palace.
-When the capital eventually fell to the rebels, because the plan of the emperor failed, even though the Chongzhen Emperor loved his family, he had to kill them, because he was afraid that after his death, his children's fate would be the same as happened with the fall of the Song dynasty: the princes were tortured until they died and the princesses were forced to become prostitutes.
+Even though the Chongzhen Emperor loved his family, he had to kill them when the capital fell to the rebels because the emperor's plan failed, because he was afraid that after his death, his children's fate would be the same as it was during the Song dynasty's fall: the princes were tortured until they died, and the princesses were forced to become prostitutes.

 At that moment, Changping found her mother's dead body at the temple.
 Crying and holding her mother's dress, her father came shouting at her "Why must you be born in this family?", and slashed his sword at her, cutting off her left arm.
 Changping fainted due to blood loss, after that having the luck to be saved by a eunuch.
 Nobody thought that she would survive, but she regained consciousness five days later, and found out that her father had committed suicide by hanging himself on a tree in front of the Forbidden City.

 In 1645, Changping asked the Shunzhi Emperor of the Qing dynasty, which had replaced the Ming dynasty, for permission to become a Buddhist nun.
 The emperor refused and arranged for her to marry Zhou Xian.
-Changping got pregnant from this marriage, while 16~17 years old.
+Changping got pregnant from this marriage, while 16 or 17 years old.

 Princess Changping died during her pregnancy following an illness.